 Talking therapies are usually done in regular sessions such as weekly or fortnightly for a set number of sessions which tend to be between 30-60 minutes.

-To access free talking therapies through the NHS you can either go through your doctor who can refer you or in many parts of the UK you can self refer to a local NHS talking therapy service by going to - Find an NHS psychological therapies service (IAPT)- on the NHS website.
+To access free talking therapies through the NHS you can either go through your doctor who can refer you or in many parts of the UK you can self refer to a local NHS talking therapy service by going to - Find an NHS psychological therapies service (IAPT).

 You can speak to your doctor if you feel a talking therapy could help you as they can help inform you about talking therapies, the different ones available and refer you to NHS talking therapies.
 There may be a wait for this and if you want to go privately it is still good to speak with your doctor and keep them in the loop so they can oversee your support.